-Even with all of the wonderful museums, etc with which I had occupied my first two days in Monza, the city’s real crown jewel happens to be it’s famous Park.
+Even with all of the wonderful museums I had occupied my first two days in Monza, the city’s real crown jewel happens to be its famous park.
 To say that the Park of Monza is large is an understatement!
-It is HUGE, spanning 688 hectacres.
+It is HUGE, spanning 688 hectares.
 Knowing this, I planned on giving myself most of the day to explore it.